tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_T420.md

 suffer, so when on the move and in need of a simple way to shutdown, this seems to work better.

-> Hang on Reboot
+> Hang on reboot

 This is a problem on many laptops and can be fixed by blacklisting the e1000e kernel module.

-> No Backlight Controls
+> No backlight controls

 One user has reported that the brightness controls (fn+home, fn+end) did not work in some desktop environments.
 This could be fixed by adding the following kernel options:

     acpi_backlight=vendor acpi_osi=Linux

+Also try to adjust the display in the console and not in X windows.
+If you don't have the keybindings correct in X, it will cause a problem.
+This can be bypassed if you use a virtual console to adjust the brightness.

 See also
 --------